emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 ### Graphs
-The generated graphs borrows some syntax borrowed from the [Unified Modelling Language (UML)][UML], which is a general purpose language for software design and modelling.
+The generated graphs borrows some syntax from the [Unified Modelling Language (UML)][UML], which is a general purpose language for software design and modelling.
 The table below shows the style used for the different types of relations and the concept they corresponds to in UML.

 Relation           UML arrow     UML concept
 -------------      -----------   -----------